Master of Science in Cybersecurity and Information Assurance from Western Governors University

 WGU has students in all 50 states across the United States.
-As of September 30, 2016, the Washington state has the highest number of students (9,204), Texas had 8,153 and California was third with 7,390.
+As of September 30, 2016, Washington state has the highest number of students (9,204), Texas had 8,153 and California is third with 7,390.
 The average age of the student is 37 and the students age range is anywhere from the 20s to the 60s.
 The majority of students are not full-time students.
 They either have full-time or part-time jobs.
 The student population on September 30, 2016 was 73,925.
 You can visit the following map on WGU’s Web site and hover over the state to see how many students are in your state.

 Areas of Improvement

-There are a few areas that need some attention to make a good program even better.
+There are a few areas in the MSCSIA program that need some attention to make a good program even better.
 My first advice to WGU is to assign an individual or a group of experts who should be responsible for ensuring that the course materials are always up to date.
 Some of the content, including labs, were somewhat outdated.
 However, I must point out that this wasn’t all the school’s fault.
 Some of the content was created, and can only be updated, by the third-party vendor who owns it.
 Because it was part of the certificate courses created by the vendor, WGU had no control over it.

 Another improvement I would suggest has to do with the American Psychological Association (APA) Guideline that’s offered to help students format a traditional APA-style essay.
 This guideline must be followed for writing all the papers.
 The 13-page guideline provided by school could use some work.
 In addition to adding more content that students need, I would suggest making it more readable and better organized.
 This is not a criticism of the author who wrote the guideline.
 It’s quite possible that the document was written for a different purpose and the school is offering it to the students just to help them out.
 In any case, the school should either improve on this existing guideline, or provide a better option to the students.
 This was not an issue for me personally, because I have used similar guidelines for writing whitepapers and books for Microsoft and other publishers.
-However, this guideline is an important teaching aid and the majority of students, who are not authors, will really benefit from an improved, single APA guideline, rather than reading dozens of APA documents and watching multiple videos that are also provided by WGU.
+However, this guideline is an important teaching aid and the majority of students, who are not authors, will really benefit from an improved, single APA guideline, rather than reading dozens of APA documents and watching multiple videos that are provided by WGU.
 The guideline doesn’t need to be as detailed as Microsoft’s 464-page Manual of Style, but an improvement to what is currently available will be appreciated by the students.